eda-ricercatore/admin-notes/skill-set/lower-level-roles/sw-dev-lower-level/web-dev.md

 	- Strong problem-solving and analytical skills, with the ability to tackle complex technical challenges.
 	- Excellent communication and teamwork skills, with the ability to collaborate effectively with cross-functional teams.
 	- Knowledge of cloud platforms (e.g., AWS, Azure, GCP) and experience with containerization (e.g., Docker) is a plus.
++ Here are some of the key technologies used to build our document management platform and its applications.
+	- Server: REST, Scala, SQL, Java
+	- Client: JavaScript, React, HTML5, Less/CSS, Kendo UI, webpack
+	- Database & Search: PostgreSQL, Solr
+	- Build Automation: sbt, webpack, Bamboo
+	- Tools & Infrastructure: JIRA, Crucible+Fisheye, git, nexus
+	- Technical/functional expertise.
++ skill set:
+	- Java (Spring Boot, Java EE)
+	- Google Cloud Platform
+	- Relational Databases (MySQL, PostgreSQL, BigQuery)
+	- REST and OpenAPI
+	- JavaScript (AngularJS)
+	- TypeScript (Angular)
+	- 12-factor application model
+	- Bash
+	- Git
+	- WDL (Cromwell)
+	- Microservices, Docker, and Kubernetes
+	- Continuous deployment
++ skill set:
+	- Node.js or Python, JavaScript, HTML, CSS.
+Experience with at least one major web framework (django / symfony / express or others)
+	- Decent knowledge of modern frontend framework or libraries, preferably React
+	- Voracious appetite for learning
+	- Experience with Elastic Search or alternative search data technology, managing significant amount of data
+	- Advanced experience with AWS (Lambda, DynamoDB, EC2, etc.) with particular focus on scalability.
+	- Previous experience with CI/CD, preferably with Jenkins, deploying multiple times a day to production.
+	- Experience with CapnProto or BRO logging format is a plus.
++ skill set:
+	- Database hands-on experience (MySQL, couchdb, ElasticSearch, etc.)
+	- Understand modern web app architecture and be able to develop features in JavaScript as well as implement the Python-based web server APIs that field requests and responses.
+	- Excellent collaboration skills are required due to the cross functional communication necessary to help build the product.
+	- Experience with Python, JavaScript, and a modern web framework (e.g. Ember, React, etc.)
+	- Database hands-on experience (MySQL, couchdb, ElasticSearch, etc.)
+	- Experience with Python web framework (e.g. Django)
+	- Familiarity with web-based data visualization libraries (e.g. D3.js)
+	- Understanding of semantic markup (HTML) and web styling
+	- Knowledge of web language abstractions, such as ES6/ES2018, CSS preprocessors, etc.
++ Skilled in Spark , JavaScript, Hadoop, Vertica, HBase, Angular, React, Docker, Kubernetes – advantage
++ skill set:
+	- Experience in developing and maintaining SQL databases and writing SQL queries; NoSQL (MongoDB) experience preferred but not required
+	- Experience establishing and maintaining AWS, Google Cloud, Heroku, Tableau or similar cloud-based environments
+	- Background in extracting and storing data from APIs preferred but not required
+	- Knowledge of HTML, CSS and JS and lightweight web frameworks such as Django, Flask
++ Experience in the technologies we use is helpful but not required.
+They are: Go for core infrastructure; ObjC, Java and C# for native UI development on iOS, OSX, Android and Windows; Node.js and IcedCoffeeScript for Web development; FUSE for client file systems; MySQL/InnoDB, DynamoDB, S3 and EC2 for hosting.
++ skill set:
+	- Spring framework (Spring Boot, Spring Cloud)
+	- NoSQL and relational databases (MongoDB, Postgres)
+	- Be a team player and open for new technologies and challenges
+	- Gradle
+	- Unix/Linux
+	- Docker
+	- Terraform
+	- AWS
+	- Microservices
+	- Frontend development (JS, React, CSS)
++ skill set:
+	- Backend technologies such as Java (min 8)
+	- Frontend technologies such as React JS
+	- Building a CI/CD pipeline
+	- Technologies we also use: Git, Jenkins, AWS, Terraform
++ Experience working with Golang, Ruby, Docker, Sinatra, Rails, Postgres, MongoDB or Redshift.
++ skill set:
+	- Desire to work in a fast-paced, fluid environment
+	- Analytical mind with problem-solving aptitude
+	- Ability to work independently
+	- Knowledge of at least one of Ruby/Rails, Golang, JavaScript, Elixir, or Java, with an appetite for learning
+	- Experience using system monitoring tools (e.g. New Relic) and automated testing frameworks
+	- In-depth knowledge of relational databases (e.g. PostgreSQL, MySQL) and NoSQL databases
+	- Experience with large-scale systems
+	- Working knowledge of Docker and Kubernetes, as well as Google Cloud
+	- Grasp of Terraform
++ skill set:
+	- In-depth, hands-on knowledge of JavaScript and experience working with the relevant tools/libraries (React, jQuery, Webpack, etc)
+	- Able to write efficient SQL queries and design schemas for relational databases
+	- Experience with Python and web frameworks (Pyramid, Django, Rails, etc)
++ skill set:
+	- The Pocket Casts team is looking for an experienced full stack engineer to join our team in a full time capacity.
+If successful you'll be working on everything from our new web front ends to our rapidly expanding backend microservices.
+	- At least 5 years of experience in server side programming languages such as Java or Kotlin.
+	- Strong database skills, with knowledge of Cassandra or similar NoSQL databases a big plus.
+	- Web development skills with HTML, Javascript and CSS.
+	- Deep knowledge of Linux based terminal commands and processes.
+	- Strong focus on unit testing and integration testing.
+	- Communication and interpersonal skills are a must.
+	- Interest and exposure to other programming languages and frameworks such as Kotlin, Vertx and Ruby on Rails.
+	- Experience building servers and services at scale.
+	- Front end development experience in React or similar Javascript frameworks.
+	- Knowledge or experience with The Box, The Box II or The Box III Gavin Belson Signature Edition.
 + skill set:
 	- BLAH.
 + skill set: